CityScience-TaipeiTech/RoboScope/README.md

 ### Method 1 - Connect through a Router
 - Both Grasshopper computer and Raspberry Pi connect to a router.
 - Check IP address of the Raspberry Pi.
-### Method 2 - Ethernet Cable direct connect
+### Method 2 - Connect through Ethernet cable
-- Connect Grasshopper computer and Raspberry Pi via a Ethernet cable and the network setting:
+- Connect Grasshopper computer and Raspberry Pi via a Ethernet cable directly and follow the cofiguration below to set up a network:
   | Device |   IP  |  Mask | Gateway |
   |  ---   |  ---  |  ---  |   ---   |
   | Grasshopper computer | 192.168.0.2 | 255.255.255.0| 0.0.0.0|
   | Raspberry Pi | 192.168.0.1 | 255.255.255.0 | 0.0.0.0 |
 ## Rhino Grasshopper
-### Plugin Installation
+### Install Plugin
 1. Networking plugin: `gHowl` can be downloaded from [here](https://www.food4rhino.com/en/app/ghowl).
 And check [this instruction](https://www.food4rhino.com/en/faq#users-install-grasshopper-plugin) to install the plugin.

 ### Set up Raspberry Pi IP address on Grasshopper